akrenner/NOAA-LCI/Manual.md

 ### macOS or gnu/linux

 All R code for this project is cross-platform compatible.
-While it is possible to run all of this on a macOS or gnu/linux platform as well, proceeding here is only recommended for advanced users.
+While it is possible to run all of this on a macOS or gnu/linux platform as well (and ultimately on the WorkSpace), there are still major hurdles.
 The main stumbling block is processing hex-files using seabird, Inc. software, which is only available as a windows executable.
 It is possible to run this software on macOS or gnu/linux platforms, either within a virtual environment, like VirtualDesktop, or using wine.
 <!---
 The following approach has worked for me (macOS 13.3, Ventura, x86).
 Your mileage may vary, especially if running Apple silicone.